zaneris123/CoordinateOffset/docs/Testing.md

 * Verify that players can see and hear each other placing blocks.
 * Verify that in Survival mode, block-breaking particles (cracks) appear for both players.
 * Verify that players can see each other enter beds.
+* Give a second player an attuned lodestone compass.
+Ensure that when P2 is holding the compass, it visibly points to the lodestone from the perspective of P1, moving P2 at various angles around the lodestone.

 Command Tests
 -------------